-SAP S/4HANA TRANSFORMATION USING API-LED CONNECTIVITY

-The pragmatist's approach to transformation
+SAP S/4HANA® Transformation using API-led connectivity The pragmatist's approach to transformation

-Table of Contents:
+Table of contents

-Executive Summary
+01 Executive summary

-S/4HANA Migration: The largest integration project many organizations will undertake 03
+1A S/4HANA Migration: The largest integration project many

+organizations will undertake 4

-First step: Establish the appropriate goals 04
+1B First step: Establish the appropriate goals 5

-Leveraging an API-led approach 04
+1C Leveraging an API-led approach 6

-- Flexible migration 04
+Flexible migration 6

-- Example: Migrate by geography 04
+Example: Migrate by geography 7

-- A future-proof architecture 07
+A future-proof architecture 8

-• Conclusion 07
+1D Conclusion 9

-Roadmap: How to Accelerate Architecture Modernization and Migration to S/4HANA
+02 Roadmap: How to Accelerate Architecture

+UZ Modernization and Migration to S/4HANA

-Migration challenges and considerations 08 Legacy approaches increase risks, costs, and time 10 An opportunity to reimagine the business 13 Build a future-proof, microservices architecture 14 MuleSoft's API-based approach to S/4HANA migration 14 Benefits of MuleSoft's API-led migration 17 Accelerating the modernization and migration process 18 • Summary 19
+2A The rise of new best-of-breed applications 11

+2B Migration challenges and considerations 12

+2C Legacy approaches increase risks, costs, and time 14

+2D An opportunity to reimagine the business 16

+2E Build a future-proof, microservices architecture 18

+2F MuleSoft's API-based approach to S/4HANA migration 19

+2G Benefits of MuleSoft's API-led approach 23

+2H Accelerating the modernization and migration process 24

+2I Summary 26

+About Capgemini 27

-Executive Summary
+1 Executive summary

-S/4HANA Migration: The largest integration project many organizations will undertake
+- 1A S/4HANA Migration: The largest integration project many organizations will undertake

+- 1B First step: Establish the appropriate goals

+- 1C Leveraging an API-led approach

+Flexible migration

+Example: Migrate by geography

+A future-proof architecture

-Launched in 2015, SAP S/4HANA represents a major step forward in Enterprise Resource Planning (ERP) software and is likely to become the de-facto digital core for many organizations.
+1D Conclusion 1A S/4HANA Migration: The largest integration project many organizations will undertake Launched in 2015, SAP S/4HANA represents a major step forward in Enterprise Resource Planning (ERP) software and is likely to become the de-facto digital core for many organizations.
 Given the complexities of modern IT landscapes, migrating to S/4HANA represents the largest transformation project many organizations will undertake.
 At the heart of this transformation is data; but today, it's very likely an enterprise's data and processes are highly fragmented, residing in hundreds of different systems and apps.
 The upshot: that data is hard to integrate; in fact, 85% of digital transformations are slowed down or derailed by integration challenges.
 Given this reality, some organizations are preferring to re-implement S/4HANA and "do it right" this time around, rather than tackle the mountain of technical debt that has accumulated.

-Instead of starting from scratch, MuleSoft and Capgemini MuleSoft Practice propose a pragmatic new path forward: a model predicated on Capgemini's SAP S/4 HANA offerings, powered by an API-led connectivity approach to integration.
+Instead of starting from scratch, MuleSoft and Capgemini propose a pragmatic new path forward: a model predicated on Capgemini's Digital Core with S/4 HANA°, powered by an API-led connectivity approach to integration.
 With this, businesses create an IT architecture with SAP S/4HANA at its core, while leveraging the power of APIs to be sufficiently agile to adapt to constant technical and business transformations taking place.
 This approach enables the enterprise to create a flexible, scalable, and modern microservices architecture for future growth.